 As we pulled into the gates of the Will Rogers Ranch my mother eyed the lush green polo lawns and smiled a timid smile at the hills.
-I handed her some water, encouraged her of the fun it would be, and reminded her that we don’t have to go quick.
-As we began our steep start up to cross the elevated bridge to connect to the Backbone Trail my mother paused to take in the expansive views surrounding us.
+I handed her some water, encouraged her of the fun it would be, and reminded her that we don’t have to go fast.
+As we began our steep climb up to cross the elevated bridge to connect to the Backbone Trail my mother paused to take in the expansive views surrounding us.

 And she smiled.
 It is so lovely, she sighed.
 It is so lovely.

 The Backbone Trail is a 68 mile, single track trail that spans the wonderfully enchanting Santa Monica Mountains.
 The east end of the trail starts at the Will Rogers Trailhead in Santa Monica.
 There you climb up to the rolling ridge as you cross Topanga, Malibu Creek State Park, Circle X Ranch, and Point Mugu State Park.
 All to end on the west side of the coastal mountain range at the Ray Miller Trailhead.
 The trail began its construction about 30 years ago in the early 1980s with the National Park Service and the California Department of Parks and Recreation at the helm.

 It was not until 2016 – when the king of bodybuilding action star himself, former California Governor Arnold Schwarzenegger teamed up with fitness pioneer Betty Weider – that the Backbone Trail was completed.
 They championed land acquisitions to enable what is called right-of-way trail.
 This gave hikers the ability to have the right-of-way on the east side of Yerba Buena Road, finally completing the entire span of the Backbone Trail.
 On Saturday, June 4, 2016 at Will Rogers State Park a celebration was held to officially open this decades-long dream of the Backbone Trail.